ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Introduction

-The last category is non-local patch based methods.
-At first, these methods transform atlases to subject space by using affine registration in order to estimate the initial brain mask of the subject.
-Then, a neighborhood searching process for each small patch, which is around the initial estimates of brain boundary, is performed.
-Patches are derived from the registered atlases and located within the neighborhood of target patch.
-Then the patches are associated together and similarity weights are computed to generate the final brain mask.
-Several methods such as Brain Extraction using non-local Segmentation Technique (BEAST) \citep{Eskildsen2012}, Multi-cONtrast brain STRipping (MONSTR) \citep{Roy2017} are inspired by this ideas and achieved remarkable performance in aspects of both accuracy and robustness.
-However, one difficulty of this approach is pinpointing optimal setting for parameters such as number of atlases or window size.
-Additionally, in researches related to disease study, the brain regions in MRI scans usually contain lesion tissues.
-Therefore, atlases from T1-weighted images may not be optimal for detecting brain boundaries since intensity values of structures such as hemorrhages, tumors, or lesions may be similar to that of non-brain tissues.
-To overcome this problem, non-local based methods use different MR acquisition protocols to obtain complementary information.
+Non-local patch-based methods first transform atlases to subject spaces using appropriate affine registrations to estimate the subject's initial brain mask.
+A neighborhood searching process for each small patch, which is around the initial estimation of the brain boundary, is performed.
+Finally, patches are associated together, and similarity weights can be computed to generate the final brain mask.
+Several methods, such as Brain Extraction using non-local Segmentation Technique (BEAST) \citep{Eskildsen2012}, Multi-cONtrast brain STRipping (MONSTR) \citep{Roy2017} are inspired by this idea, and they achieve remarkable performance in aspects of both accuracy and robustness.
+However, one difficulty of this approach is pinpointing the optimal setting for parameters, including the number of atlases or the window size.
+Additionally, in T1-weighted atlases, the intensity values of structures such as hemorrhages, tumors, or lesions may be similar to that of non-brain tissues.
+Non-local based methods use different MRI acquisition protocols to obtain complementary information and overcome this challenge.
 As a result, it is a complex task and requires more processing time.